Baby Jogger City Select LUX Review

 Is A Convertible Stroller RIGHT For You?

-Before I go into a more detailed review of the City Select stroller, let’s go over some basics.
+Before I go into a more detailed review of the City Select LUX compatible stroller, let’s go over some basics.

 If you’re new to strollers, a convertible stroller is one that can function as a single stroller with one child, can be transformed into a double stroller by adding a seat for your 2nd child, and can be converted back to a single stroller when your older toddler has grown too cool for the stroller.

-In the case of Baby Jogger City Select, it can even accommodate a 3rd child!
+In the case of Baby Jogger City Select LUX and the 2016 model, it can even accommodate a 3rd child!
 Throw in a glider board and your older kid can hitch a ride.

 Flexibility and adaptability is core to a convertible stroller.